SolidWallOfCode/libswoc/doc/code/ip_networking.en.rst

 Networks are treated as specialized ranges and can always be converted to an instance of a range class.
 Conversely a range class can be converted to a sequence of networks.
 For any range there is exactly one sequence of networks that contains the same addresses and is of minimal length.
-Range class suport generating this sequence which results in a sequence of instances of a network class.
+Range class support generating this sequence which results in a sequence of instances of a network class.

 A mask can be converted to the corresponding address.
 E.g. the IPv6 address for a 85 bit mask could be generated with ::